SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 The result above is absolutely correct, according to the language logic.

-If we want to sum the numbers, we have to use **parentheses**, in to change the order of execution:
+If we want to sum the numbers, we have to use parentheses in order to change the execution sequence.

 ```java live
 double a = 1.5;